At a Glance

 Escola Superior de Enfermagem de Lisboa is a public higher education institution which actively pursues excellence and innovation in nursing education and research.
 ESEL has around 1800 students, 1300 enrolled in the undergraduate nursing programme and around 500 in post-graduate training (master degrees and other post-graduation programmes).
 Since 2004, ESEL has a partnership with the University of Lisbon for a doctoral programme in nursing.
 The School has also partnerships with multiple Institutions in Europe and in Portuguese-speaking countries, as well as strong community relationships, through volunteering and other outreach activities.

-The European Students’ Union (ESU) is the umbrella organisation of 46 National Unions of Students from 40 countries.
-The aim of ESU is to represent and promote the educational, social, economic and cultural interests of students at the European level.
+The European Students’ Union (ESU) is the umbrella organisation of 45 National Unions of Students (NUS) from 40 countries.
+The aim of ESU is to represent and promote the educational, social, economic and cultural interests of students at the European level towards all relevant bodies and in particular the European Union, Bologna Follow Up Group, Council of Europe and UNESCO.
+Through its members, ESU represents almost 20 million students in Europe.

 Inholland University of Applied Sciences, is an open, multi-cultural institution, with an innovative, demanding and high- quality enviroment.
 The Inholland Sports, Health and Welfare domain is specialised in improving sport participation and physical activity in society, applying health enhancing programmes.